The Illuminati Owe Carl .57 Cents

 “Well, the Great White Lodge, right?”
 My first mistake; I thought I was playing Carl but launched into explanations of how these things came to be.
 My version—the King James Authorized.
 My arguments sounded weak in the earpiece.
 “The Secret Masters are tying our shoelaces together while we sleep.”
 There—the ball was in Carl’s court.
 I sensibly attributed the normalization of the news to a wire service self-censorship that kept the wackier stuff out of sight whenever an editor caught up with it.
 No one needed to know, the paper trails were too convoluted and too expensive to investigate.

 “The Illuminati.
 It’s Celtic.”
 Keltic he said it, very PC: Celtic with a K. “Europe will take control of the North American money market, the world.
 A few control and direct everything, sharers of secret knowledge.
 There is a plan.”

-I was tempted to make a wisecrack but didn’t; I was getting a vague sense of unease.
-Not about plots, but about plots about plots.
+I was tempted to make a wisecrack but didn’t.
 Enough worried people, feeling powerless, and they needed a target.
 Carl needed a target and he knew my number.
 Things were going to hell and God was on their side: the Christians needed a plan, a conspiratorial secret evil out there.
 Carl was thoughtful, not a crazy.
 These were things he had spent much time pondering.
+Not about plots, but about plots about plots.
 He had my number and my name while all I had was “Carl.”